MartinuzziFrancesco/MartinuzziFrancesco/README.md

 ### Hello there!

 I am a researcher at the Max Planck Institute for Physics of Complex Systems in Dresden.
-My research will look into how deep learning models can model chaotic dynamics.
+My research interest are applications of machine learning to chaotic dynamics, reservoir computing and recurrent neural networks.

 I love writing software and providing open source implementations of research papers.
 My contributions rank from fully fledged libraries to one-off implementations.
 I am the creator and main developer of the following packages:
  - [ReservoirComputing.jl](https://github.com/SciML/ReservoirComputing.jl)